-What is the difference between tortoiseshell, calico and torbi?
+What is the difference between tortoiseshell, calico and torbie?

-The coat of the tortie cat a mosaic of randomly patched black and orange (brindle), or its dilute version, grey (sometimes referred to as blue) and cream.
-Most tortie cats have more black (or grey) than red, a cat with more red than black is known as a reverse tortie.
+The coat of the tortoiseshell cat is a mosaic of randomly patched black and orange (brindle), or its dilute version, grey (sometimes referred to as blue) and cream.

-Also known as a tri-colour, the calico coat consists of black or brown with orange or cream, and the addition of white which is caused by the dominant white spotting gene (S).
+Also known as a tri-colour, the calico coat consists of black or brown with orange or cream, and the addition of white caused by the dominant white spotting gene (Ws).

 The amount of black/brown, orange/cream and white can vary considerably between cats.
-Calico cats tend to be less brindled, with clearer and larger patches of orange and non-orange.
+Calico cats tend to be less brindled (although that is not always the case), with clearer and larger patches of orange and non-orange.
 Cats with more white have larger and more distinct patches of orange compared to the random pattern in tortie cats.

-The torbi cat has the tortie coat colour along with the tabby pattern hence the name torbi (tortoiseshell-tabby).
-If the cat also has white, it will be a torbi and white, as with calicos, the more white in the coat, the more distinct the patches of colour will be.
-A torbi cat with a large amount of white is sometimes referred to as a caliby.
+The torbie cat has the tortie coat colour along with the tabby pattern hence the name torbie (tortoiseshell-tabby).
+If the cat also has white, it will be a torbie and white, as with calicos, the more white in the coat, the more distinct the patches of colour will be.
+A torbie and white is also referred to as a caliby.